ENCCS/hpda-python/content/motivation.rst

 This lesson provides a broad overview of methods to work with large datasets using tools and libraries from the Python ecosystem.
 Since this field is fairly extensive we will not have time to go into much depth.
-Instead, the objective is to expose just details on each topic for you to get a good idea of the big picture and an understanding of what combination of tools and libraries will work well for your particular use case.
+Instead, the objective is to expose just enough details on each topic for you to get a good idea of the big picture and an understanding of what combination of tools and libraries will work well for your particular use case.